timboudreau/meta-update-center/README.md

  * You give it URLs where your plugin (NBM) files live on the web.
  * It downloads them and serves them.
- * It processes metadata in downloaded NBM files and uses that to figure out the rest.
+ * It processes metadata in the downloaded NBM files and uses that to figure out the rest.
- * It checks for new versions and updates what it is serving automatically.
+ * It periodically checks for new versions and updates what it is serving automatically.
  * Automatically generates and serves a NetBeans plugin which registers your server as an update server - your users install that, and from then on the IDE/application will automatically check your server for updates

-Download the latest build [from timboudreau.com](http://timboudreau.com/builds/job/meta-update-server/).
 Usage fairly self-explanatory - start it and navigate to it in a browser.
 Try the [demo server](http://be.mine.nu) to see what it does.

 It serves NBM (NetBeans module) files with appropriate metadata so that the